Guobower/odoo-addons-6/financial_management/README.rst

 This module introduces financial planning functionalities to Odoo.

+Financial management is based on account moves and on bank statement lines (for forecasting other costs and revenues not yet invoiced or not invoiceable).

 Configuration
 =============

 To configure this module, you need to:

+#. selects accounts for financial planning

+This module forecasting is based on account moves, which are in turn related to accounts.
+At the menu

-#. create a template and add fixed cost lines             ok
+#. create a template and add fixed cost lines
-# - select the bank statement for financial planning       ok
+# - select the bank statement for financial planning

 #. manage financial planning date in different objects:
  - account.invoice >> date_financial_planning